-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 It is normally not thought of as a technical SEO tool, but its application can help you uncover technical issues with the site’s local SEO profile.

-For example, it is possible to perform an audit of the site’s local SEO citations with this tool.
-Then, you can move forward with identifying and submitting your site to the appropriate citations that have not happened yet.
-It works kind of like Yext in that it has a pre-populated list of potential citations.
+For example, you can audit the site’s local SEO citations with this tool.
+Then, you can move forward with identifying and submitting your site to the appropriate citations.

+It works kind of like Yext, in that it has a pre-populated list of potential citations.

-One of its essential tools that is great to have is that it lets you audit, clean, and build citations to the most common citation sites (and others that are less common).
+One of BrightLocal’s essential tools is that it lets you audit, clean, and build citations to the most common citation sites (and others that are less common).

-BrightLocal also includes in-depth auditing of your Google My Business presence, including in-depth local SEO audits.
+BrightLocal also includes in-depth auditing of your Google Business Profile presence, including in-depth local SEO audits.

-If your agency is heavy into local SEO, this is one of those tools that are a no-brainer from a workflow perspective.
+If your agency is heavy into local SEO, this is one of those tools that is a no-brainer, from a workflow perspective.

 18. Whitespark